ONSdigital/eq-runner-prototypes/README.md

 - `yarn build` - Builds prototype content as a static website to a 'build' directory inside this project.
 The output of this command could be used by a CI process to deploy the prototype website.

+## How do the build commands work?

+This project uses [gulp](https://gulpjs.com/) to automate the above commands.
+The [prototype kit]({{PROTOTYPE_KIT_HOMEPAGE}}) provides default gulp tasks which are used by this repository which are inherited in the `./gulpfile.js` script.

+Additional gulp tasks can be added to this project's `gulpfile.js` in the usual way.
+Refer to the gulp documentation for information on how to do this.

 ## Getting started

 1. Create a directory alongside the 'example' prototype directory and then populate with files using 'example' as a starting point.